The "Domus Aurea Project" offers visitors guided tours of the restoration site of Nero's Golden House as follows:

 - The movies of the multimedia tour in French and Spanish will be in English or Italian.

-- This guided visit takes you ONLY to the Domus Aurea restoration site.
+- The visit to the Domus Aurea relates only to the restoration site.

 - The site is accessible only by guided tour, reservations are required.

 - The site is partially accessible to wheelchair users.

 - We recommend the use of comfortable shoes and jackets.

 - This site could be closed to the public upon recommendation of the Superintendent on the day of visit.

 - Groups, led exclusively by the operator, are required to observe the same stabling and the same timing.
 During the visit, participants must remain in the group and follow the operator's instructions.
 It is not allowed to break away from the group and play the tour individually.